 Workflows and Analyses

-An analysis is the execution of a workflow, similarly to how a job is the execution of an app.
-Both jobs and analyses can also be referred to as the runs of their respective executables (workflows, apps, or applets).
+An analysis is what happens when you run a workflow—similar to how a job runs when you execute an app.
+Both jobs and analyses can be referred to as runs of their respective executables.

 To create a new workflow, use the /workflow/new API method.
-The workflow can be edited using various API methods that support a variety of edit actions.
-The workflow can then be run using the /workflow-xxxx/run API method.
-This API method runs all the stages in the workflow and creates an analysis object, which contains metadata about all the jobs (and perhaps other analyses) that were created.
+You can modify the workflow with specific API methods that support different types of edits.
+When ready, run the workflow with the /workflow-xxxx/run API method.
+This creates an analysis object that tracks all the jobs (and potentially other analyses) created during execution.

-For information on building or managing Nextflow workflows, see here.
+For information on building or managing Nextflow workflows, see Running Nextflow Pipelines.

 Editing a Workflow

 A workflow object has an edit version number which can be retrieved using the API call /workflow-xxxx/describe.
-It must be provided every time an API call is made to edit a workflow and must match the current value in order to succeed.
-The new edit version number is returned upon a successful edit.
+It must be provided every time an API call is made to edit a workflow and must match the current value to succeed.
+The new edit version number is returned on a successful edit.

 Managing Stages

-You can specify what stages should be run when creating the workflow using /workflow/new; you can also add additional stages after creating the workflow with /workflow-xxxx/addStage.
-When adding a stage, you must specify the executable that will be run.
+You can specify what stages should be run when creating the workflow using /workflow/new.
+You can also add additional stages after creating the workflow with /workflow-xxxx/addStage.
+When adding a stage, you must specify the executable to run.
 You must also specify a unique stage ID.
 However, when adding stages to an already existing workflow with /workflow-xxxx/addStage, the ID is optional, and if you do not supply it, a unique ID is generated on your behalf (see the section Stage ID and Name for more information).

-This ID will be unique for the stage in the workflow; you will need to provide it when making further changes to the stage or cross-linking outputs and inputs of the stages.
+This ID is unique for the stage in the workflow.
+You need to provide it when making further changes to the stage or cross-linking outputs and inputs of the stages.

 Besides the executable that it runs, each stage can also have the following metadata: